-The AUKG Audit Committee is a committee of the SE plc Board from which it derives its authority and to which it regularly reports.
-The Committee is concerned with the business of SE plc.
+The AUKG Audit Committee is a committee of the AUK plc Board, SE plc Board and Cofunds Ltd Board from which it derives its authority and to which it regularly reports.
+The Committee is concerned with the business of each of AUK plc, SE plc and Cofunds Ltd.